-- Review training options Review each training element and understand what is being taught, the documentation that will be used, expectations regarding the knowledge coming out of the course, pre-requisites for taking each course, and team members assigned to each course. - Schedule the courses Make sure the appropriate pre-requisites can be completed before classes are scheduled. - Confirm documentation Confirm that the vendor will supply the documentation necessary for all courses.
-It is recommended that this information be reviewed during system selection, since it will help illuminate the capabilities of the vendor. - Perform evaluations Ensure meaningful evaluations are developed for all courses and sessions.
+- Review training options.
+Review each training element and understand what is being taught, the documentation that will be used, expectations regarding the knowledge coming out of the course, prerequisites for taking each course, and team members assigned to each course. - Schedule the courses.
+Make sure the appropriate prerequisites can be completed before classes are scheduled. - Confirm documentation.
+Confirm that the vendor will supply the documentation necessary for all courses.
+It is recommended that this information be reviewed during system selection, since it will help illuminate the capabilities of the vendor. - Perform evaluations.
+Ensure that meaningful evaluations are developed for all courses and sessions must target each role using the new system within the organization.
+For example, an employee from Member Services should not receive the same training as someone from Provider Relations.
+Process training must be specific to how the user will perform their business processes in the new core system.
+Because this training is focused on the end user's knowledge requirements, it will likely vary by department and user.
+As a result, an assessment should be performed prior to the initiation of training that identifies needs, skills, and gaps for each end user role.
+Information that should be incorporated into this assessment includes:

-End-user/Role Based Training
+End-User/Role-Based Training